Photinia serrulata · Chinese photinia · China

-Examples of P. × fraseri, a smaller tree with simpler nonprickly leaves, are on Bowdoin Street opposite the Stanford Campus Recreation Association and numerous other campus locations including Littlefield Center, north side; Panama St.; School of Education north courtyard; 315 Bonair siding.
-It is sometimes sheared forming a hedge.
+Examples of P. × fraseri, a smaller tree with simpler nonprickly leaves, are on Bowdoin Street opposite the Stanford Campus Recreation Association and numerous other campus locations, including the north side of Littlefield Center, Panama Street, the north courtyard of the School of Education, and 315 Bonair siding.
+It is sometimes sheared to form a hedge.

 Horticultural references such as Sunset Western Garden Book list P. serrulata as a synonym of P. serratifolia.
 The Royal Botanic Gardens Edinburgh, however, considers P. serrulata a synonymn of P. bodinieri.
 Flora of China does not mention the name P. serrulata at all, and lists P. serratifolia and P. bodinieri as separate species, with the latter having pilose inflorescences and the former glabrous inflorescenes (and petioles usually 2–4 cm).
 More investigation is needed into to the identification of the “P. serrulata” specimens mentioned in this entry.

 Related Material: Stanford Grounds Plant Information Sheet.
 List No.12, p.10.